theplatapi/ClimateStationVisualizer/README.md

         * [x] Handle crossing to right
     * [x] Query it as the camera moves
     * [x] Use spatial hash for selector
-    * [ ] Return the whole entity so we can chain a loop together
-        * [x] Research if loop chaining is actually faster
 12. Research aggregating data into a heatmap
     * Note: I added opacity to the points so they blend together.
 This is a future work section.
     * Precomputed